-- If you are under a physician’s care for any lung disorder, check with that physician before adding the Pulmonica to your daily regimen.
+- If you are under a physician’s care for any lung disorder, including COPD or asthma, check with that physician before adding the Pulmonica to your daily regimen.

 - Hold the Pulmonica up to your mouth on the side with the 10 numbered holes.
 Then breathe slowly and deeply, in and out.
 You will sound great by simply breathing.
 No musical skill is needed.

 - Breathe deeply through the lowest numbered holes you can manage comfortably.
 Do this as often as possible for best results.
 The more you play, the better you’ll breathe and feel.

 - Carry the Pulmonica with you and use it anywhere you can talk.
 The pleasing sounds should be fine with those around you, in fact, you may get offered a tip.
 The Pulmonica is a great way to fill “wait time” during commercials, at the computer, in a store, or any other time you need something to do while you’re waiting.
 If anyone asks, tell them you’re playing to improve your lung health.